 - As per the SRS, MMR for 2014-2016 is 130.
 As per the Ggovernment of India the target was 140

 - The Central Intelligence Agency (CIA) Factbook, World Bank, UNICEF (United Nations Children’s Emergency Fund), WHO (World Health Organization) have all calculated the MMR as 176 (2015 estimate).

 - So far, Kerala, Maharashtra, and Tamil Nadu have achieved the goal set by the SDGs

-- In India, the nine socioeconomically backward states of Assam, Bihar, Chhattisgarh, Jharkhand, Madhya Pradesh, Orissa, Rajasthan, Uttaranchal, and Uttar Pradesh, referred to as the Empowered Action Group (EAG) states, lag behind in the demographic transition and have the highest maternal mortality rates in the country (Arokiasamy 2008).
+- In India, the nine socioeconomically backward states of Assam, Bihar, Chhattisgarh, Jharkhand, Madhya Pradesh, Orissa, Rajasthan, Uttaranchal, and Uttar Pradesh, referred to as the Empowered Action Group (EAG) states (Arokiasamy 2008).

 - Demand-side interventions focus on reducing barriers to seeking maternal healthcare and empowering community members to seek higher quality care.
 These interventions include efforts to inform women, families, and communities about their rights to high-quality care.

 - In order to reduce neonatal and maternal deaths, JSY scheme provides a cash incentive for women to deliver at healthcare facilities.
 It covers about 9·5 million women per year, making it the largest conditional cash transfer programme in the world.